deepikaGithub355/SmartDiagnos-Disease_Prediction_System/README.md

 By training the model on historical data, it was able to learn the relationship between symptoms and diseases and then use this knowledge for predicting the disease.
 The goal is to provide a tool that can assist healthcare professionals in diagnosing diseases accurately and efficiently, ultimately improving patient care and outcomes.
+The system is
-The system will be designed to take a set of symptoms as input and predict the most likely diseases or conditions associated with those symptoms.
-It will analyze patterns and relationships within a given dataset, which comprises symptoms and corresponding diseases, to learn the underlying patterns and create a predictive model.
+designed to take a set of symptoms as input and predict the most likely diseases or conditions associated with those symptoms as output.
 The idea behind the system is to adapt to cope with the special requirements of the health domain related with users.

 SmartDiagnos is basically a web application that leverages machine learning to predict diseases based